-Unhealthy feathers are usually quite easy to spot, not in the least because of odd or drained coloration.
+Unhealthy feathers are easy to spot, not least because of odd or drained coloration.
 Unhealthy feathers can look:

 - Oddly formed

-Unhealthy feathers may also be dry or brittle to the touch.
-This can be matched to unusual patterns, such as:
+Unhealthy feathers may be dry or brittle to the touch.
+This can be matched with unusual patterns, such as:

 Why Did My Parrot’s Feathers Change Color?

-If your parrot’s feathers changed, this can be a warning sign or benign.
-To know which is which, and how you can help your parrot, you need to discover the cause.
-There are a number of reasons why a parrot’s feathers may change color.
+If your parrot’s feathers changed, this could be a warning sign or benign.
+To assist your parrot, you need to discover the cause.
+There are many reasons why a parrot’s feathers may change color.
 That includes:

-A young parrot’s feathers will change color as it grows and molts away its juvenile downy coat.
-The downy coats of most birds are a mixture of whites and greys.
-As these soft, fluffy feathers are shed, they will be replaced with those of a mature bird.
+A young parrot’s feathers will change color as it grows and molts away its juvenile down feathers.
+The down feathers of most birds are a mixture of whites and greys.
+As these soft, fluffy feathers are shed, they will be replaced with those of a mature parrot.

 These new feathers should be bright, strong, and sleek.
 Their colors will match the normal tones for their species, with a few normal variances.
-A parrot’s feathers do not naturally change again after the fluffy down is lost, except for the reasons below.
+A parrot’s feathers don’t naturally change again after the down is lost, except for: